Skip to main content

 The four men want to carry on that legacy and make a difference for those who personally experience this disease, as well as for their caregivers and loved ones.
 Perhaps most meaningful, they also want to pass on the values of compassion and generosity that transcend a lifetime and set an example for the generations to come.

-Please contact Lynne Berry Vallely at Huntsville Hospital Foundation if you would like more information about establishing an endowed named fund or supporting one of our existing funds.
+Please contact Lynne Berry at Huntsville Hospital Foundation if you would like more information about establishing an endowed named fund or supporting one of our existing funds.

 George Gesman (1907 – 2002) was born and raised in Omaha and attended the University Of Nebraska at Lincoln.
 He was preceded in death by his mother, father and a sister, Ardella May (Stine) Gesman, Edward B. Gesman, and Lucille Gesman, respectively.
 Mr. Gesman was known to his family as “D.G.” (short for “Daddy George”) and he was a lifelong, supporting member of the Church of Nativity.
 George was also an avid fisherman, golfer, and nearly religious about turkey hunting in south Alabama.
 He is remembered for his benevolence and love of his family.